eCommerce Merchants Need Cash Acceptance beyond Oxxo Payments at More Convenient Locations

-Whether at Walmart, 7-Eleven, Circle K, Extra, or Farmacias Benavides, shoppers can complete cash purchases for digital orders, by bringing printed vouchers or scanning QR codes.
-For merchants, this means your customers can now pay for online purchases and run regular errands in one place, whether they are at a drugstore, convenience store, or large retail department store.
+Whether at a Walmart, 7-Eleven, Circle K, Extra, or Farmacias Benavides, shoppers can complete cash purchases for digital orders, by bringing printed vouchers or scanning QR codes.
+For merchants, this means your customers can now pay for online purchases in the same place they run regular errands in, whether they are at a drugstore, convenience store, or large retail department store.

 At a time when people everywhere are being asked to limit their movement, offering more cash acceptance locations is a win-win for consumers and merchants alike.

-Rapyd’s cash acceptance network is part of Rapyd’s all-in-one solution for payments in Mexico, which also enables merchants to accept popular payment methods like local and international cards and bank transfers through a single integration.
+Rapyd’s cash acceptance network is part of Rapyd’s all-in-one solution for payments in Mexico, which also enables merchants to accept popular payment methods beyond just Oxxo payments, like local and international cards and bank transfers through a single integration.

 Mexico’s eCommerce revenue is expected to grow at a compound annual rate of 6.5 percent over the next several years, resulting in US$21.8 billion in sales by 2024.

 While cash remains important for merchants, digital payment methods are quickly gaining in importance with an online shopping growth rate near 30 percent.
 (J.P.
-Morgan) Selling online in Latin America is changing, since the beginning of the COVID-19 pandemic.
-Mexican consumers have begun moving to digital payments more quickly.
+Morgan) Selling online in Latin America is changing since the beginning of the COVID-19 pandemic as Mexican consumers have begun moving to digital payments more quickly.

 McKinsey and Company research shows:

 - Shoppers are noticing companies that invest in new ways to shop online.